ashishmaurya/tensorflow-image-classification/README.md

 `data` folder is arranged in such was so that `keras.preprocessing.image_dataset_from_directory` function can be used  for loading the data in dataset

 ##### Note : I had installed the `tensorflow-cpu` instead of `tensflow`

+** Image resizing is used as I was not able to proocess this model(1920x1080 images) on my VM